-Oceangoing vessels may transit under two vertical lift bridges, the Union Pacific Railroad (Benicia-Martinez) Bridge (UPRR) and the Rio Vista Highway Bridge.
+Oceangoing vessels may transit under two vertical lift bridges, the Benicia-Martinez Railroad Drawbridge and the Rio Vista Highway Drawbridge.
 Both bridges are operated 24 hours a day and open for vessel traffic upon request.
-Approximately 30 minutes notice is required and the bridges may be contacted by VHF or telephone.
+Approximately 30 minutes notice is beneficial and the bridges may be contacted by VHF or telephone.

-For vessels intending to transit through the UPRR Bridge, there is a well established protocol for requesting a lift.
+For vessels intending to transit through the Benicia-Martinez Railroad Drawbridge, there is a well established protocol for requesting a lift.
 Copies of the protocol are available at the VTS website, www.uscg.mil/D11/vtssf/.